 - An investment grant program (“the IG Program”) to SWEs to improve the financial profitability of their business operation and increase households’ access to clean water.

-The AFD program will contribute to a number of Royal Government of Cambodia’s objectives:
+The program, co-funded by EU and AFD, will contribute to a number of Royal Government of Cambodia’s objectives:

 - The Cambodian national policy on water supply and sanitation (“the private sector shall be encouraged to be involved in all areas of service provision”).